-Miss B Lambert is our Geography Subject Leader.
+Miss B Lambert is our History Subject Leader.

 At Trawden Forest Primary school, we aim for a high-quality history curriculum which should inspire in pupils a curiosity and fascination about Britain’s past and that of the wider world.
 The history curriculum at Trawden Forest makes full use of resources within the immediate and wider local area enabling children to develop a deep understanding of the rich history of their locality.